Note:The January 2021 and May 2021 intakes are currently open for applications.

 Demonstrate a professional work ethic

 Render and composite an industry standard professional demo reel

 18 consecutive months, full-time.

 All program requirements must be completed within five years.

-Your diploma in 3D Modeling, Art & Animation gives you the technical skills, knowledge, and confidence to begin a career that blends traditional art with high-end technology.
+Your diploma in 3D Modeling, Art and Animation provides you with the technical skills, knowledge, and experience to begin a career in the 3D Arts.